(Updated Oct. 23, 2015)

-From Ted Simmons to Allen Craig, the Cardinals have featured an impressive number of productive hitters in the last 38 years.
+From Ted Simmons to Allen Craig, the Cardinals have featured an impressive number of productive hitters since 1974.
 But no Cardinal in that stretch hit better with runners in scoring position in a season than Dane Iorg.

 Iorg hit .441 (26-for-59) with runners in scoring position for the 1981 Cardinals.
 Since Major League Baseball made the statistic official in 1974, Iorg has the highest single-season batting average with runners in scoring position of any St. Louis player, according to the Cardinals.